ngothetai/summary-news/argocd/README.md

 This chart contains:
-- argo-cd apps - auto-news
+- argo-cd apps - news-summary

 Install all apps manifests into ArgoCD, ArgoCD will deploy them accordingly:
 - Easy to track different services status and resources